insta-advance/data-governance-tool/README.md

 ### Services

-* `rest.service` - service for fetching and mapping the data (WIP)
+* `rest.service` - service for CRUD and mapping the data (WIP)

 ### Interfaces

-* `metadata.model` - set of interfaces that are used for mapping the metadata (WIP)
+* `metadata.model` - set of interfaces that are used for mapping the metadata (WIP) s
 ### Components

 * `global-view` - gets the test JSON and displays the list of schemas, databases, their tables and collections and files (WIP)
 * `schema-view` - view to singular schema (WIP)
 * `database-view` - view to singular database (WIP)
-* `relational-view` - view to all schemas in relational datastore (WIP)
+* `relational-view` - view to all schemas in relational (PosgreSQL) datastore (WIP)
-* `nonrelational-view` - view to all databases in nonrelational datastore (WIP)
+* `nonrelational-view` - view to all databases in nonrelational (MongoDB) datastore (WIP)

 # To-Do

 ### Services

-* `rest.service` - data mapping
+* `rest.service` - metadata mapping to model, PUT, POST and DELETE

 ### Components

-* views to add and edit schemas/databases, tables/collections, fields
+* forms to add and edit schemas/databases, tables/collections, fields
-* view to item deletion
+* item deletion
-* routing
+* finish routing

+# Issues and notes
+* Currently json looping on global-view is super junky and redundant and heavily relies on order of the json arrays.
+Will be fixed when model is set and is properly mapped.
+* [PH] in some of the titles / prompts are placeholders and are subjects to change when model is done